gvwilson/thirdbit/src/fiction/iffy/index.md

 None of the bots moved.
-For one panicked moment Iffy thought she had guessed wrong, but then the bot that had stepped forward took two more steps toward her and lowered itself into a crouch.
+For one panicked moment Iffy thought she had guessed wrong, but then the bot took two more steps toward her and lowered itself into a crouch.

-"We don't have time for this,"
-Benício said quietly a moment later.

-"Tell them that,"
-Iffy replied absently.
-These bots had been built to be scouts and guards and weapons.
+The bots had been built to be scouts and guards and weapons.
 The blunt claws on the ends of their legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
 Scratches and dents on the bot's inner frame showed where they had tried to repair each other anyway.

-"Gimme the crate,"
-she said over her shoulder.
-"Please."
-Benício lifted it off the dolly and set it down beside her without comment.

 Wire,
+a crimping tool,
-a crimping tool that she could use to cut it, a screwdriver with a torsion readout built into its handle—there.
+a screwdriver with a torsion readout built into its handle—there.
 She patted the bot's back.
 "Good as new."